wmira/react-sidenav/README.md

 ## Development

 react-sidenav uses webpack and jest for testing.
-You can use whatever hot reload api you want and below are the scripts to do continuous integration.
+You can use whatever hot reload library you preferred and below are the scripts to do continuous integration.

 1. npm install